US tourists flocking to Switzerland amid economic boom

 “Economic growth [in the US] has especially benefited wealthy people – our target market,” a spokeswoman from Swiss Tourism told the newspaper.

-US tourists tend to head to the hubs of Zurich, Lucerne, and Geneva; however, Zermatt and the iconic Matterhorn, their fifth-most favoured destination, has recorded the most growth.
+US tourists tend to head to the hubs of Zurich, Lucerne, and Geneva, while Zermatt and the iconic Matterhorn has also recorded a surge in visitors.

-On average, US visitors spend an average of CHF280 ($287) per day, above the visitor average of CHF160.
-Tourists from the Gulf countries are most prodigal at CHF420 each day.
+On average, US visitors spend an average of CHF280 ($287) per day, above the average tourist spend of CHF160.
+Travellers from the Gulf countries are most prodigal at CHF420 each day.

 Overall, the statistics show a gradual upward swing in hotel stays over the past years, a trend that has continued into 2019, with overnight numbers of foreign tourists increasing by 1.8% in the period January to June compared with the 2018.